MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-late-payment-prediction.md

 The Late Payment Prediction extension's predictive model is trained on data that represents a range of small to medium-sized businesses.
 When you start posting invoices and receiving payments, [!INCLUDE[prod_short](includes/prod_short.md)] evaluates whether the standard model fits your business flow.

-If your processes don't match the standard model, you can use the extension but you'll need to get more data.
+If your processes don't match the standard model, you can use the extension but you need to get more data.
 Just continue to use [!INCLUDE[prod_short](includes/prod_short.md)].

 > [!NOTE]
 > We use a bit of your compute time each week when we evaluate and re-train the model.